LDubya/OpenKeyNav/README.md

 `modesConfig.structuralNavigation.keylabels.enabled` to `false` to hide them, or independently disable its `tab`, `horizontal`, `vertical`, or `activation` groups.
 Set `keylabels.tab` to `false` to hide Tab and Shift+Tab hints.
+While Shift is held, the `⇧` symbol in every Shift-based label highlights as a pressed key and returns to its normal treatment on release.
+When the focused control owns its arrow keys, structural destinations remain visible and prepend the configured ownership override to the chord—for example, `⌥⇧→` with the default Alt override.
+This full three-symbol chord is the sole exception to the ordinary two-symbol label limit.
+Holding the override also highlights its modifier glyph until the key is released.
 Native radio groups additionally label the browser's bare-arrow focus routes:
 `←↑` for the previous radio and `→↓` for the next.
 In a two-radio group, the single peer uses `↔↕`.
 OpenKeyNav describes these routes without handling the